E2FL: Equal and Equitable Federated Learning: Missing Details of Federated Rank Learning (FRL)

 \section{Missing Details of Federated Rank Learning (FRL)}

 \paragraphb{Supermask Learning:} Modern neural networks have a very large number of parameters.
 These networks are generally overparameterized~\cite{dauphin2013big, denil2013predicting, LotteryFL, li2021fedmask}, i.e., they have more parameters than they need to perform a particular task, e.g., classification.
-The \emph{lottery ticket hypothesis}~\cite{frankle2018lottery} states that a fully-trained neural network, i.e., \emph{supernetwork}, contains sparse \emph{subnetworks}, i.e., subsets of all neurons in supernetwork, which can be trained from scratch (i.e., by training same initialized weights of the subnetwork) and achieve performances close to the fully trained supernetwork.
+The \emph{lottery ticket hypothesis}~\cite{frankle2018lottery} states that a fully-trained neural network, i.e., \emph{supernetwork}, contains sparse \emph{subnetworks}, i.e., subsets of all neurons in the supernetwork, which can be trained from scratch (i.e., by training same initialized weights of the subnetwork) and achieve performances close to the fully trained supernetwork.
 The lottery ticket hypothesis allows for massive reductions in the sizes of neural networks.
 Ramanujan et al.~\cite{ramanujan2020what} offer a complementary conjecture that an overparameterized neural network with randomly initialized weights contains subnetworks which perform as good as the fully trained network.
+To do so, we should identify a supermask $M_g$, which is a binary mask of 1's and 0's, that is superimposed on the random neural network to obtain the final subnetwork, i.e., $\theta^w \bigodot M_g$ where $\theta^w$ is showing the weight parameters for supernetwork.

-\paragraphb{Federated Rank Learning (FRL):} In this section, we provide the design of federated rank learning (FRL) algorithm.
+\paragraphb{Federated Rank Learning (FRL):} In this section, we provide the design of federated rank learning (FRL) algorithm~\cite{mozaffari2021frl}.
 FRL clients collaborate (without sharing their local data) to \emph{find a subnetwork} within a randomly initialized, untrained neural network called the \emph{supernetwork}.
 Algorithm~\ref{alg:FRL} describes FRL's training.
-Training a global model in FRL means to first find a unanimous ranking of supernetwork edges and then use the subnetwork of the top ranked edges as the final output.
+Training a global model in FRL means first finding a unanimous ranking of supernetwork edges and then using the subnetwork of the top-ranked edges as the final output.

-\paragraphb{Edge-popup Algorithm}~ The edge-popup (EP) algorithm~\citep{ramanujan2020what} is a novel optimization method to find supermasks within a large, randomly initialized neural network, i.e., a supernetwork, with performances close to the fully trained supernetwork.
-EP algorithm does not train the weights of the network, instead only decides the set of edges to keep and removes the rest of the edges (i.e., pop).
-Specifically, EP algorithm assigns a positive score to each of the edges in the supernetwork.
-On forward pass, it selects top k\% edges with highest scores, where k is the percentage of the total number of edges in the supernetwork that will remain in the final subnetwork.
-On the backward pass, it updates the scores with the straight-through gradient estimator~\citep{bengio2013estimating}.
-Algorithm~\ref{alg:edgepop} presents EP algorithm.